 Mission and Goals

-As a component of the museum studies specialization in the School of Library and Information Science, the MuseLab is a creative and collaborative space for thinking, doing and learning about museal things.
+As a component of the museum studies pathway in the School of Information, the MuseLab is a creative and collaborative space for thinking, doing and learning about museal things.

 - To generate and inspire research on museality

 - To provide an atmosphere of innovation, creation and collaboration between faculty, students and community

 - To have a place for museum studies students to put into practice skills and concepts they have learned in courses (on their own, in workshops or for CE research projects)

 - An innovative testing ground for faculty and students doing projects on museological topics, especially collaborative work;

 - A place to meet for courses, workshops, clubs, speakers related broadly to the MuseLab’s mission;

 - An opportunity to explore the role of objects, the meaning of collecting and the human experience with things;

 - A fully equipped work area to create and prototype exhibits, programs and research projects.